What you will study

 Learner support

 The course is taught entirely online.
 You will have access to online forums that you are strongly encouraged to participate in, as they are an excellent source of support and information.
-These forums combine self-help from fellow students with input from language specialist learning advisers.
+These forums combine self-help from fellow students with input from specialist learning advisers.